J4NN0/wordlist-generator/README.md

 # Files

 - `main.c`: the main menu.
-- `wordlist.c`: contains all the functions to generate the wordlists.
+- `Wordlist` folder: contains all the functions to generate the wordlists.
-- `more.c`: contains some basic information about WEP, WPA2, developer and more.
+- `More` folder: contains some basic information about WEP, WPA2, developer and more.